George S. Patton: Ancestry

+His father was a wealthy rancher and lawyer who owned a 1000 acre ranch near Pasadena, California.
+Wilson had married into one of the original Southern California settler families by marrying Ramona Yorba, who was the daughter of prominent Californio (Spanish and Mexican settlers in California) Bernardo Yorba, after whom the city of Yorba Linda is named.
+Patton is also a descendant of French Huguenot Louis DuBois.

 Early military career

-Patton's first posting was with the 15th Cavalry at Fort Sheridan, Illinois, where he established himself as a hard-driving leader who impressed superiors with his dedication.
+Patton's first posting was with the 15th Cavalry at Fort Sheridan, Illinois, where he established himself as a diligent leader who impressed superiors with his dedication.
 In late 1911, Patton was transferred to Fort Myer, Virginia, where many of the Army's senior leaders were stationed.
 Befriending Secretary of War Henry L. Stimson, Patton served as his aide at social functions on top of his regular duties as quartermaster for his troop.
 Patton had a high-pitched voice and worried that this would make it impossible for him to inspire his troops.

 1912 Olympics

 For his skill in running and fencing, Patton was selected as the Army's entry for the first modern pentathlon at the 1912 Olympic Games in Stockholm, Sweden.
-Patton was the only American among the 42 pentathletes, who were all military officers.
+Patton was the only American among the 42 pentathletes, who were all officers.
 Patton placed twenty-first on the pistol range, seventh in swimming, fourth in fencing, sixth in the equestrian competition, and third in the footrace, finishing fifth overall and first among the non-Swedish competitors.

 There was some controversy concerning his performance in the pistol shooting competition, in which he used a .38 caliber U.S. Army-issue pistol while most of the other competitors chose .22 caliber firearms.
 He claimed that the holes in the paper from his early shots were so large that a later bullet passed through them, but the judges decided that one of his bullets missed the target completely.
 Modern competitions at this level frequently now employ a moving backdrop specifically to track multiple shots through the same hole.
 If his assertion was correct, Patton would likely have won an Olympic medal in the event.
 The judges' ruling was upheld.
 Patton's only comment on the matter was: